b3nk4n/logistics-shop-example/backend/README.md

 2. Start application with `java -jar target/logistics-shop-1.0.0.jar server config.yml`
 3. To check that your application is running enter url `http://localhost:8080`

+### Alternatively deploy via Docker Compose

+To run application with _Docker Compose_, run the following command in the root directory where the docker-compose.yml file is located:

+`$ docker-compose up`

+To finally stop and remove the deployed containers, please run following command:

+`$ docker-compose down`

 ## Swagger API

 The Swagger API can be found under http://localhost:8080/swagger.